Carlos Vela: 2024 season and retirement

+However, he only played four minutes since rejoining the team, and in November 2024 the club decided not to activate his 2025 option.

+Vela announced his retirement from professional football on 27 May 2025.

 International career

 Youth

 Vela played in the 2005 FIFA U-17 World Championship, held in Peru, where he helped Mexico to victory.
-He would go on to score 3 goals in the group stage, 1 against Uruguay in a 2–0 win and 2 against Australia in a 3–0 win.
-He would also score Mexico's final goal in a 3–1 victory against Costa Rica during a.e.t. during the quarterfinals, and once reaching the final against Brazil, he scored Mexico's first goal in their 3–0 victory.
-He subsequently finished as top scorer with five goals, claiming the Adidas Golden Boot.
+He went on to score three goals in the group stage, one against Uruguay in a 2–0 win and two against Australia in a 3–0 win.
+He also scored Mexico's final goal in a 3–1 victory against Costa Rica during extra time in the quarterfinals, and having reached the final against Brazil, he scored Mexico's first goal in their 3–0 victory.
+He subsequently finished as top scorer with five goals, claiming the Golden Boot.

 Vela was part of the under-20 team that participated at the 2007 FIFA U-20 World Cup.